AuDigitalHealth/ci-fhir-stu3/pages/SharedMedicinesList/_includes/mappings.md

                     <td>Composition.extension(information-recipient)> Patient.address</td>
                     <td rowspan="7">
                         <p>This requirement prohibits inclusion of any address for the consumer when uploaded to the My Health Record.</p>
-                        <p>This requirement may be enforced by mandating conformance to the [My Health Record Patient](StructureDefinition-patient-mhr-1.html) profile.</p>
+                        <p>This requirement may be enforced by mandating conformance to the <a href="StructureDefinition-patient-mhr-1.html">My Health Record Patient</a> profile.</p>
                   </td>
                 </tr>
                 <tr>